 Cervical cancer – know the score on prevention

 This week, 24th-30th January, is cervical cancer prevention week.
-Here we discuss what causes cervical cancer and how it can be prevented.
-We also reveal how Worldwide Cancer Research has contributed to advances in cervical cancer.
+Here we discuss what causes cervical cancer, how it can be prevented and how Worldwide Cancer Research has contributed to advances in cervical cancer.

 How common is cervical cancer?